Astro-TipTop-Services/astro-tiptop-services/docs/aquila/overview.md

 - **1 star** (mono-NGS) - e.g. ERIS
 - **3 stars** (multi-NGS) - e.g. MAVIS

-**TipTop** lets you evaluate many candidate asterisms and provides the metrics (SR, FWHM, EE, penalty) you need to rank them for your setup
+**TipTop** lets you evaluate many candidate asterisms and provides the metrics (SR, FWHM, EE, penalty) you need to rank them for your setup.
 </p>

 ## 🤔 What TipTop adds

 Add a single block in your `.ini` file to drive the exploration:
 ### [`[ASTERISM_SELECTION]`](/docs/aquila/parameterfiles.md)

 This section tells **TipTop**: